 Things aren't much better in former Soviet countries, and Koryo Saram are like stray dogs, facing discrimination in both Russia and Korea.
-Almost 80% of the individuals who took a public survey conducted in 202051 claimed that they faced discrimination from Russia and Korea, with 60% of the discrimination due to their lack of distinct national identity.
+Almost 80% of the individuals who took a public survey conducted in 2020 51 claimed that they faced discrimination from Russia and Korea, with 60% of the discrimination due to their lack of distinct national identity.
 Some of the experiences were caused by their appearances.
-In Russia, Koryo Saram were often called Узкоглазая ("narrowed-eyes"), and nerus ("non-Russian").
-52 In Korea, Koreans glared at them for no reason, and despite their fluency in Korean language, Koreans continued to treat them as foreigners.
+In Russia, Koryo Saram were often called ?????????? ("narrowed-eyes"), and nerus ("non-Russian"). ??2 Take Yu Sasha as an example.
+Yu Sasha is a 10th grader and 4th generation Koryo Saram interviewed on a YouTube channel called Korea Expose.